- Artist: Lee Roye

 I pulled over 200 45's from that bathroom...

-For me Lee Roye doesn't take me to Cleethorpes where it was a floor-destroying monster; It catapults me back to Memphis, a comfortable toilet seat, and a bathroom "tiled" with rare promo 45s...
+For me Lee Roye doesn't take me to Cleethorpes where it was a floor-destroying monster; It catapults me back to Memphis, an unwashed basin splattered with toothpaste, shaving foam and months of unrinsed face stumble; Yes a typical vinyl-man's bathroom.
+But a very comfortable toilet seat, with the floor "tiled" with rare 60's promo 45s...

 - Title: Tears ( Nothing But Tears )